deletedcu/angular-demo/lectures/day-3/angular-packages.md

 ### Core

-`@angular/core`: The critical run-time parts of the framework needed by every application.
-These include all metadata decorators, components, directives, dependency injections, and the component life-cycle hooks.
+`@angular/core`: Critical run-time parts of the framework needed by every application.
+Includes all metadata decorators, components, directives, dependency injections, and the component life-cycle hooks.

 ### Common

-`@angular/common`: The commonly needed services, pipes, and directives provided by the Angular team.
+`@angular/common`: Commonly needed services, pipes, and directives provided by the Angular team.

 ### Template Compiler